ProofSnap smart contracts and digital evidence illustration

 Technology

-Today, ProofSnap uses Bitcoin's blockchain for timestamping—a proven, reliable method that's been working since 2012.
+Today, ProofSnap uses Bitcoin's blockchain for timestamping via OpenTimestamps—a proven, reliable method that's been working since 2016.
 But blockchain technology is evolving rapidly, and smart contracts represent the next frontier in automated, trustless digital evidence handling.

 Note: This article explores future possibilities.
 ProofSnap currently focuses on proven technologies (Bitcoin blockchain via OpenTimestamps) rather than experimental smart contract implementations.
-However, we're actively researching how these technologies might enhance digital evidence in the future.
+However, the team is actively researching how these technologies might enhance digital evidence in the future.

 What Are Smart Contracts?